 “Separate bank accounts, individual political views, clashing parenting styles, and private friends is not “becoming one.”

 I am going to make an effort to coherently give my opinion on each of these areas.

 Private friends: Again, it depends on what they mean by private friends.
-If the private friends and people who your

-  partner doesn’t know about and you are spending time with them without their knowledge that is likely a red flag.
-Why

-  would you keep that from your partner unless you are hiding something?
-If your partner doesn’t want you to ever meet

-  their work friends, but they are going out with them on a regular basis, there might be reason for concern.
-If you’ve

-  met these friends and your partner is going out with them alone because you don’t want to go, that is a different story.

-  I think it is healthier to have some couple friends instead of each person having their own individual friends.
-I have

-  friends I spend time with on a regular basis without my wife, but she has met all of them and knows when I am going out

-  with them.
+If the private friends and people who your partner doesn’t know about and you are spending time with them without their knowledge that is likely a red flag.
+Why would you keep that from your partner unless you are hiding something?
+If your partner doesn’t want you to ever meet their work friends, but they are going out with them regularly, there might be a reason for concern.
+If you’ve met these friends and your partner is going out with them alone because you don’t want to go, that is a different story.
+I think it is healthier to have some couple friends instead of each person having their individual friends.
+I have friends I spend time with regularly without my wife, but she has met all of them and knows when I am going out with them.
 This is normal behavior.

 In general, I think it is not a good idea to try to fit each couple into a standard box.
-Everyone is different and every

-  couple is different and what works for one won’t work for another.
-Also, unfortunately, there are churches out there

-  that think women are not equal to men and a lot of this is a way to make sure they are kept in their place.
-Your

-  marriage should be patterned in a way that works for both of you.
+Everyone is different and every couple is different and what works for one won’t work for another.
+Also, unfortunately, there are churches out there that think women are not equal to men and a lot of this is a way to make sure they are kept in their place.
+Your marriage should be patterned in a way that works for both of you.